Daniel P. Aalberts

 Improving RNA Pseudoknot Models and Algorithms

-In today's biology, RNA provides the link between DNA and proteins, modulates gene expression, and catalyzes certain reactions.
-RNA is a long, thin molecule which folds into complex, compact shapes through complementary base pairing.
-Hairpin or tree-like folds (Fig a) emerge most often, but occasionally the more complicated pseudoknot fold (Fig b) appears.
+RNA is more than an intermediary between DNA and proteins, it also modulates gene expression and catalyzes certain reactions.
+Complementary base pairing condenses RNA into complex, compact shapes.
+Hairpin or tree-like structures (Fig a) emerge most often, but occasionally the more complicated pseudoknot fold (Fig b) appears.

 Pseudoknots are not common, but have amazing functionality when they do appear, catalyzing reactions as enzymes or performing other gene regulation functions.
 For example, the core of most catalytic RNAs is the interesting pseudoknot fold.
 Pseudoknots cannot be predicted using traditional RNA folding algorithms.
 Aalberts and his students have been improving models of pseudoknot structures and have been computing how abundant pseudoknots are.